KaWingLee9/in_house_tools/visulization/README.md

 ## <a name="link">LinkedPlot - Heatmap/Bubble plot with links</a>
 __Required packages__: ggplot2, aplot
-Here, we applied this function to visualize the LR interaction with scRNA-Seq data.
+Here, we applied this function to visualize the LR interaction between cell types.
 ```r
 library(dplyr)
 library(Seurat)